skipkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-the script display the etc/passwd file
+the script displays two files